lalomari1/losv_package/README.md

 This repository contains the official open-source Python package for the **LOS-V (Variability-based Level of Service)** framework, introduced in the paper:
 > **"Revisiting Level of Service Assessment by Incorporating Speed Variability and Acceleration Noise Using High-Resolution Trajectory Data"** > *Accepted for publication in the Transportation Research Record (TRR).*
+DOI: To be added later
+**If you use this framework or package in your transportation research, please cite our TRR paper:**

+@article{losv2026,
+  title={Revisiting Level of Service Assessment by Incorporating Speed Variability and Acceleration Noise Using High-Resolution Trajectory Data}, author={AlOmari, Laith D.}, journal={Transportation Research Record}, year={2026}, publisher={SAGE Publications}
+}
 ---

 ## 🔍 Overview